 Your handwriting plays a vital role in your exam.
-If you know the material and write answers to your exam papers then make sure you should have good handwriting.
+Even if you know the material and write answers to your exam papers, make sure you have good handwriting.

-Good handwriting doesn’t mean your writing should impress everyone.
-Your writing should be clean and clear so that the person who checks your paper can understand easily what you have written.
+Good handwriting doesn’t necessarily mean that your writing should impress everyone.
+Your writing should be clean and clear so that the person who checks your paper can easily understand what you have written.

-Many times when students write fast to complete the paper on time they made many mistakes and also their writing doesn’t sufficient to read and somewhere that’s why they get bad grades after studying hard.
+Many times, when students write fast to complete the paper on time, they make many mistakes and their handwriting isn’t sufficient to read, which is why they get bad grades despite studying hard.

-So write clean and clear, I know your handwriting is good enough.
+So write neatly and legibly; I know your handwriting is good enough.

 9: Cramming doesn’t work

-As I said, many students study only for exams and get good grades.
-They don’t study the whole session but cram the day before the exam.
+As I mentioned before, many students study only for exams and still manage to get good grades.
+They don’t study throughout the session but cram the day before the exam.

-Despite there being techniques for cramming and you studying 12 hours a day, cramming doesn’t work.
-And with cramming, you can’t expect to get good grades.
+Despite there being techniques for cramming and studying for 12 hours a day, cramming doesn’t work.
+With cramming, you can’t expect to get good grades.
 In fact, research has shown that cramming always increases stress levels and can lead to panic and anxiety, making it a lot harder to take in information.

-Instead of cramming or studying a lot day before the exam, study the whole session.
-And agree or not, the student who studies the whole session, never cram.
+Instead of cramming or studying a lot the day before the exam, it is better to study throughout the session.
+And whether you agree or not, students who study throughout the session do not need to cram.

-Which reason relates to you and are you going to follow my guides to improve that reason?
+Which of these reasons do you relate to, and are you planning to follow my guidance to improve your situation?